JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 we need to scan every resource that supports private endpoints.
 This is a lot of calls to the Azure Resource Manager API.

-Azure PowerShell has cmdlets to work with private endpoints and connections.
+Azure PowerShell has cmdlets to work with private endpoints and connections.<br/>
 [Get-AzPrivateEndpointConnection](https://learn.microsoft.com/en-us/powershell/module/az.network/get-azprivateendpointconnection?view=azps-11.6.0)
 is exactly what we need.
 It returns all the connections of the specified resource.

 _And even better_, it just happens to have **optimization** which helps our implementation.
-It has built-in list of resources that supports requesting this information, and if it doesn't then we have fast exit from the call.
+It has built-in list of resources that supports requesting this information, and does fast exit if the resource does not support fetching this information.
 You can find more details in the [ProviderConfiguration.cs](https://github.com/Azure/azure-powershell/blob/main/src/Network/Network/PrivateLinkService/PrivateLinkServiceProvider/ProviderConfiguration.cs) file.
+Look for `RegisterConfiguration` calls for each type.

 Here is the script to scan all the private endpoint connections in your environment: